AEM-X/aem-sdk-setup/README.md

 ## Supported Environments

-- Node.js 18 and 20
+- Node.js 18, 20 and 22
 - Tested on Linux, macOS and Windows via GitHub Actions

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.